 Once all of the information is given, and the form filling is complete, you simply need to sign it and submit it.

-Do’s and Don’ts while creating a trademark (Bonus Information)
+Do’s and Don’ts: Creating a trademark (Bonus Information)

-- You can boost your trademark application by ensuring it has a strong, distinctive mark.
+- Firstly, you can boost your trademark application by ensuring it has a strong, distinctive mark.
 For example, an amalgamation of two words that portray the product or explain the brand is unlikely to pre-exist.

-- If you’re trying to trademark a shape or logo design, render something uncommon, something that doesn’t come in frequent use in everyday life.
+- Moreover, if you’re trying to trademark a shape or logo design, render something uncommon, something that doesn’t come in frequent use in everyday life.

 - Make at least 2 back up designs for whatever mark you create.
 Chances are, you may find a similar mark for your item while conducting the trademark search.
 So it is better to keep yourself ready with more ideas in the pipeline.